bwengyebrian/ea-ecommerce-microservice/README.md

 We used service discovery and secret management.
 We used Google Cloud service for deploying our services using Kubernetes.

+You can get the source code on this github link: https://github.com/bwengyebrian/ea-ecommerce-microservice

-Follow this steps to run the application:
+Follow this steps to make requests to the APIs get response:

 Step 1: Make a POST request to http://localhost:8080/account/create/ to create an account, you can use the following JSON  body: